 Looking for an action-packed tropical getaway filled with sunny skies and white sand everywhere you look?
 Then Florida is the perfect vacation spot for you!
-There are so many ways to enjoy this sunny state, but we believe driving the Florida Keys is the best adventure you can have on a South Florida vacation.
+There are so many ways to enjoy this sunny state, but we believe driving the Florida Keys is the best adventure you can have on a South Florida vacation, and it is a perfect addition to your cross-country road trip.
 The 125-mile stretch of coastline offers sun-worshippers many types of beach experiences, and with many other attractions and places to visit you won’t have time to be bored!

 Need help planning a Florida Keys road trip?
 We’ve put together a guide to the Miami to Key West drive to help you discover the best stops along the way.
 We even incorporate some super fun vacation ideas in this highly curated Florida Keys travel guide!